 Moms Pump Here is an app that helps nursing mothers find safe, clean spaces for breastfeeding while away from home, including a convenient feature tailored to airports.
 While it isn’t guaranteed to help you out in every location, it is better than wandering around or asking strangers.
 Download it onto all of your electronic devices before leaving, including your spouse’s phone.

 14. Get the rest you need.
 Don’t try to overdo it on your vacation.
-Remember to relax and rest and ask for help when you need it.
+Traveling with breastfed baby needs adds more to your to-do list!
+Remember to take time to relax and rest and ask for help when you need it.
 Then both you and baby will have a really great trip.

 15. Give thanks for the power and convenience of breastfeeding.

 Before you head out on your next trip, take a moment to appreciate the things that you don’t have to do because you breastfeed.
+Breastfeeding and traveling is actually easier than bottle-feeding!
 You don’t have to pack bottles, nipples, liners, sterilizers and other bottle-feeding supplies.
 You don’t have to worry about mixing formula or keeping it at the right temperature for safety.
 Your breasts serve nourishment on demand, and it’s always at just the right temperature.

 Now that you have a better understanding of how to travel safely and efficiently with a breastfeeding baby, it’s time to hit the road and show your little one the world.